wwu-mentors/IntelliJ-Workshop/README.md

   7. Now you can run your code by clicking the green arrow on top!

 ## Version Control
    1. On the new project screen, click "Check out from Version Control".
    2. Select which Version Control you want to use (Gitlab = "Git")
    3. Log in. (should only have to do once).
    4. Clone your repository.

+# Debugging
+   1. Click the space next to the line numbers.
+      - a red dot should appear
+      - That's where your code will stop
+   2. Click the bug in the top right
+      - Now you're debugging!
+   ### Some buttons to know
+   1. Show execution point scrolls to line the code is at
+   2. Step over (F8) goes to the next line in the file
+   3. Step into (F7) steps to the next line of execution
+   4.